Blog · Review Essay · Modified July 10, 2026 · Last reviewed July 10, 2026

 Read in 2026, the book is also about AI agents in classrooms and offices.
 An agent that summarizes readings, drafts feedback, recommends lessons, flags students, or schedules work is not just a tool.
 It changes what counts as learning, evidence, attention, and professional judgment.
 Aoun's literacy triad gives a practical test: can students and teachers understand the system, inspect the data logic, and decide when human interpretation must override automation?

-NIST's AI Risk Management Framework treats AI risk as something managed across design, development, deployment, evaluation, and monitoring.
-The OECD AI Principles call for human-centered values, transparency, robustness, safety, and accountability.
+NIST's AI Risk Management Framework treats AI risk as something managed across design, development, deployment, use, evaluation, and monitoring.
+The OECD AI Principles call for human-centered values, transparency, robustness, security, safety, and accountability.
 Those frameworks make Aoun's educational claim broader: AI literacy is not a campus add-on.
 It is civic infrastructure for living under systems that increasingly mediate work and judgment.

 Where the Book Needs Care